astronomer/airflow-guides/guides/data-quality.md

 ## Overview

 Ensuring the quality of your data is a prerequisite to getting actionable insights from your data pipelines.
-Airflow offers a variety of possibilities to orchestrate data quality checks directly from within your DAG.
+Airflow offers a variety of possibilities to orchestrate data quality checks from directly within your DAGs.

-In this guide we will cover:
+In this guide, we will cover:

 - Best practices and essential knowledge surrounding the planning of a data quality approach.
 - When to implement data quality checks.
 - How to choose a data quality check tool.
 - How Data Lineage is connected to data quality.
-- Two different tools used for data quality checks with their requirements and logging capabilities.
+- An in depth look at two commonly used data quality check tools: SQL Check operators and Great Expectations.
-- An example showing the same set of data quality checks implemented using each of these tools.
+- An example comparing implementation of data quality checks using each of these tools.

 ## Assumed Knowledge